Morphological computation and decentralized learning in a swarm of sterically interacting robots: Individual Dynamics

 Eq. \ref{eqPendulum} is the equation for an overdamped simple pendulum, which can be solved directly to give $\rm{tan}\frac{\theta}{2} = e^{- \kappa \mu {\it f} t}$ (for initial condition $\theta\left(t=0\right)=90^o$).
 In the limit where $v_0\ll\mu f $, when the orientation is expressed as a function of the arclength, $\theta \left(s\right)$, it is found to be independent of the external force and mobility (see Supplementary Materials),

-To find the alignment parameter, $\kappa$, we tracked the orientation of individual robots as they move across a fixed inclined plane (see Fig. \ref{fig:slope}E and Methods).
-At the absence of an external force (zero slope, $\phi=0^{\circ}$), both fronters and aligners move on roughly straight lines.
-For steeper inclines ($\phi =3^{\circ}$ and $\phi=6^{\circ}$), both designs show similar rate for the convergence of the orientation.
+To find the alignment parameter, $\kappa$, we tracked the orientation of individual robots as they move across a fixed inclined plane (see Fig. \ref{fig:slope}E, Movies 3, 4, and Methods).
+In the absence of an external force (zero slope, $\phi=0^{\circ}$), both fronters and aligners move on roughly straight lines.
+For steeper inclines ($\phi =3^{\circ}$ and $\phi=6^{\circ}$), both designs show a similar rate for the convergence of the orientation.
 Fitting the evolution of the orientation to Eq. \ref{eqOrientation}, we extract the alignment parameter, $\kappa$.
 The magnitude of $\kappa$ for both designs is similar, but with opposite signs: $-\kappa_{fronter} \approx \kappa_{aligner} \approx 0.06\;\text{cm}^{-1}$.
+The measured effective parameters are summarized in Table \ref{tbl:alignersFronters}.

-\green{The reorientation of the Morphobots applies also in a dynamic environment where the plane is tilting.
-Placing a Morphobot on a seesaw gives rise to dramatically different behaviour depending on its type (see Fig. \ref{fig:seesaw}).
-An aligner turns quickly downhill and falls off the seesaw, while a fronter turns upwards and climbs.
+We find that the design rules controlling the alignment parameter apply also in a dynamically changing environment as well as to robotic platforms of different sizes (see Fig.~\ref{fig:seesaw}).
+Placing a Morphobot of either type on a seesaw gives rise to a unique behavior (Fig. \ref{fig:seesaw}): An aligner turns quickly downhill and falls off the seesaw, while a fronter turns upwards and climbs.
 Once passing the center of the seesaw, the mass of the robot suffices to tip the plane of the swinging table.
-The fronter is now facing downhill, yet, again, as it moves, it turns around and recommences climbing, until passing the center of the seesaw once more, where this dynamics repeats, effectively tracing loops (see Fig. \ref{fig:seesaw}B and supporting Movie 2).}
+The fronter is now facing downhill, yet, again, as it moves, it turns around and recommences climbing, until passing the center of the seesaw once more, where these dynamics repeat, effectively tracing loops (see Fig. \ref{fig:seesaw}B and supporting Movie 2).
+Moreover, the design rules for the Morphobot generalizes to a custom robotic platform independent of the Kilobots (Fig. \ref{fig:seesaw}D) and can be made 10 times larger (see Movies 5 and 6).